CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 #### SYS.4.4.A20 Regulated decommissioning of IoT devices

 When decommissioning IoT devices, make sure that no important data that might be stored on the installed data carriers is lost, and that no sensitive data is left behind.
 It SHOULD give an overview of what data is stored on IoT devices.
-A checklist SHOULD be created that can be used when decommissioning IoT devices.
+A checklist SHOULD be created that can be processed when decommissioning IoT devices.
 This checklist SHOULD include at least aspects for data backup of the data that is still required and the subsequent secure deletion of all data.

 ### 3.3 Requirements for increased protection requirements